Mokalbari/sleepify/README.md

 Take some time to skim through it before initialising the project.

 **Heads up**: this is a *POC* (Proof of Concept), so it’s intentionally minimal and snappy.
-I try to not rely on external packages unless the needs for it grows with the app.
+I try to not rely on external packages unless the need for it grows with the app.

 ## Getting Started
 ### Prerequisites